mvpa2.clfs.warehouse.SplitRFE¶

 Attributes

-descr Description of the object if any
+Description of the object if any fmeasure

-is_trained Whether the Learner is currently trained.
+Whether the Learner is currently trained. lrn

 nfeatures_min

-postproc Node to perform post-processing of results
+Node to perform post-processing of results slicearg

-space Processing space name of this node
+Processing space name of this node splitter

 stopping_criterion